maevecrossan/nomad-narratives/README.md

 The sign in page looks like the sign up page but the image is different.
 There is a username and password field which will only accept valid inputs.
 There is a sign in button below which is a prompt to sign up if the user has not created an account.

 ### Contact Us Page
+The contact page is in the same style as the sign in and sign up pages.
+It is accessible for all users (logged in or out) and requires users to enter in their name, email and a message.
+The valid submitted data will be sent to and visible in the admin panel by staff users.

 ### New Post Page